EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Discussions

-\textbf{Scalability:} Diffusion models consist of several iterations, often in the order of $1000$.
-While popular methods~\cite{stablediff, glide} reduce this to less than $100$, the volume of data still remains substantial for visualization.
+\textbf{Scalability:} Diffusion models consist of several iterations, in the order of $1000$.
+While popular methods~\cite{stablediff, glide} reduce this to $<100$, the size remains substantial for visualization.
 This challenge is particularly observed in radial layouts, where the inner circles are allotted less space.
-In our exploration, we sub-sampled iterations in an evenly spaced manner to mitigate visualization difficulties.
-However, more effective interactive sampling methods can be used.
-For example, literature~\cite{deja2022analyzing,prasad2023unraveling} indicates a composition phase where content is created, followed by a denoising phase to refine details.
-Users could interactively adjust the sampling, potentially selecting more steps initially and fewer later in the process to facilitate more efficient analysis.
-Another approach to address visual clutter is to leverage hierarchical embedding methods such as hierarchical stochastic neighborhood embedding or HSNE~\cite{pezzotti2016hierarchical}.
+We sub-sampled iterations in an evenly spaced manner to mitigate visualization difficulties.
+However, more effective interactive sampling methods \addition{or hierarchical dimensionality reduction~\cite{pezzotti2016hierarchical}} can be used.

 Finally, the evolution of only a few attributes can be studied at a single time due to limitations in the number of colors used to encode data attributes like \textit{hair color} discernible by the human eye.
-There is, hence, a need for sequential prioritization, selection, and analysis of attributes in the current setting.
+While we reduce this variability with the research question, there is a need for sequential prioritization and analysis of attributes in the current setting.